Philidor Docs

 Governance measures the depositor's reaction window: if protocol parameters change adversely, how much time exists to exit?

-This vector is weighted at 20% because governance risk is partially depositor-mitigable (timelocks create response time), unlike core asset/platform risk.
+This vector is weighted at 20% because governance risk is partially depositor-mitigable — timelocks create response time — unlike core asset or platform risk, which is not directly controllable by the depositor.

 ConfigurationScore